danyu-lin/CNVstat/README.md

 `EFFECT =`{main genetic and environmental effects and interactions}

 > Specify the main genetic and environmental effects and interactions in the disease risk model.
 In particular, the effect of the total copy number is denoted by ‘K‘ and the effect of the B allele copy number is denoted by ‘L‘.
 Interactions are denoted by ‘\*’ with no space on either side.
-The interation ‘K\*L‘ or ‘L\*K‘ is **not allowed**.
-Effect ‘L‘ is **not allowed** when `PROBE_TYPE` = CN. **Default** is ‘K‘.
+The interation ’K\*L‘ or ’L\*K‘ is **not allowed**.
+Effect ’L‘ is **not allowed** when `PROBE_TYPE` = CN. **Default** is ’K‘.

 `TEST =`{main genetic and environmental effects and interactions}

 > Specify the main genetic and environmental effects and interactions that are included in the joint test.
-These effects should be a subset of those specified in `EFFECT`. **Default** is ‘K‘.
+These effects should be a subset of those specified in `EFFECT`. **Default** is ’K‘.

 ### **Phenotype file**